phenixtax

 • Ensure that business benefits from the skills and expertise of the Indirect Tax function

-• Ensure that business do not limit the flexibility of others
+• Ensure that businesses do not limit the flexibility of others

 Strategic objectives per role